 FDA declines to approve Adamis Pharma's Zimhi to treat opioid overdose

-Nov 25 (Reuters) - Adamis Pharmaceuticals Corp ADMP.O said on Monday the U.S. Food and Drug Administration declined to approve its opioid overdose treatment, raising questions around its chemistry, manufacturing and controls (CMC).
+Nov 25 (Reuters) - Adamis Pharmaceuticals Corp ADMP.O said on Monday its opioid overdose treatment was rejected by the U.S. Food and Drug Administration.

-In a letter to the company, the FDA questioned the treatment's manufacturing process, but not its safety or effectiveness, Adamis said.
+In a letter to the company, the FDA raised questions about the treatment's chemistry and manufacturing but not about its safety or effectiveness, Adamis said.

 (Reporting by Shivani Singh and Manojna Maddipatla in Bengaluru; Editing by Shinjini Ganguli)